 (ii) Digital Asset Broker License; and

 (iii) Digital Asset Dealer License.

 These licenses lay out the specific activities that businesses can participate in.
 The Exchange license is applicable to a centre or network established for the purposes of trading or exchanging of digital assets.
-The Broker license is applicable to any person who provides services as a broker or an agent with respect to the trading or exchange of digital assets.
+The Broker license is applicable to any person who provides services as a broker or an agent with respect to the trading or exchange of digital assets including digital tokens.
 The Dealer license is applicable to any person who provides services with respect to the trading or exchange of digital assets for its own account outside the digital asset exchange.